metyu-melkonyan/metyu-melkonyan/README.md

 ## About Me

-I am an MEng student specializing in biomedical engineering with a strong academic foundation in bioinformatics from the University of Toronto-St. George.
-I am transitioning from a pure science background to biomedical engineering, focusing on:
+I am an aspiring  Biomedical Engineer  with academic foundation in bioinformatics from the University of Toronto-St. George.

-- **Compatibility & Integration**
-- **Functionality & Performance**
-- **Scalability & Customization**

 My expertise lies in structural biology, robotics, and the application of machine learning and deep learning to biomedical challenges.

 ---